Ar3Tea/node-api/README.md

 `node Bend.js` or `pm2 start Bend.js` for persistence

 You should see an output message in your terminal.
 Go to localhost:3000 to view GET request.

 Go to localhost:3000/health for health check.
+Health check will be JSOn and include more as I go

 # Testing